Skip to content

 bash

-# Change in .env file
+# Update .env file with different ports

 SERVER_PORT=8081